qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

+Deferred mutation is not "just a workaround for borrow checker".
+Treating mutation as data also has other benefits:

+- The mutation can be serialized, and sent via network or saved to disk.
+- The mutation can be inspected for debugging and logging.
+- You can post-process the command list, such as sorting, filtering.
+- Easier **parallelism**.
+The process of generating mutation command does not mutate the base data, so it can be parallelized.
+If data is sharded, the execution of mutation commands can be dispatched to shards executing in parallel.

+Other applications of the idea of mutation-as-data:

+- Transactional databases often use write-ahead log (WAL) to help atomicity of transactions.
+Database writs all mutations into WAL.
+Then after some time the mutations in WAL will be merged to base data in disk.
+- Event sourcing.
+Derive the latest state from events and previous checkpoint.
+Distributes systems often use consensus protocol (like Raft) to replicate log (events, mutations).
+The mutable data is derived from logs and previous checkpoint.
+- The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).
+- The idea of turning mutation into insertion is also adopted by ClickHouse.
+In ClickHouse, direct mutaiton is not performant.
+Mutate-by-insert is faster, but querying require aggregate both the old data and new mutations.

 ## Avoid in-place mutation

 The previous problem occurs partially due to mutable borrow exclusiveness.
 If all borrows are immutable, then contagious borrow is usually not a problem.